 There were some very significant local geological conditions to solve but the main challenge was to use solely 3D model-based drawings, a request from the Norwegian Public Roads Administration.
 Rising to the challenge, Armando Rito Engenharia, together with Sweco’s team, delivered a BIM model with over 200,000 sections of rebars contained within concrete that is added in 200 separate pour phases, with more than 200 post-tensioning cable anchors.
 With this drawing-less project workflow, there was a better understanding of the scope of work when both planning and building and an enhanced flexibility to design changes by using parametric design.
 Using a BIM model also allowed for a better anticipation and control of clashes which traditionally would be solved during construction, as well as excellent and eased cross-border cooperation with 95% of the information between all partners being transferred by IFC files.

-This is currently the world’s largest bridge designed and is being built without drawings, for which it was awarded the Best BIM Project Award in 2020.
+This is currently the world’s largest bridge designed and built without drawings, for which it was awarded the Best BIM Project Award in 2020.
 Experience from Randselva bridge shows that the high level of detailing used in the BIM-model is allowing a more standarized fabrication of reinforcement and is reducing signicantly the number of questions and change requests from the site.
 This advanced model-based project is assumed to be very valuable for the operational period of the bridge and in maintenance purposes.